Charles B. McVay III

 Charles Butler McVay III (August 31, 1898 – November 6, 1968) was an American naval officer and the commanding officer of the cruiser USS Indianapolis which was lost in action in 1945, resulting in a significant loss of life.
-Of all captains in the history of the United States Navy, he is the only one to have been subjected to court-martial for losing a ship sunk by an act of war, despite the fact that he was on a top secret mission maintaining radio silence (the testimony of the Japanese commander who sank his ship also seemed to exonerate McVay).
-After years of mental health problems, he killed himself aged 70 years.
-Following years of efforts by some survivors and others to clear his name, McVay was posthumously exonerated by the 106th United States Congress and President Bill Clinton on October 30, 2000.
+Of all captains in the history of the United States Navy, he is the only one subjected to court-martial for losing a ship sunk by an act of war, despite the fact that he was on a top secret mission maintaining radio silence.

+The testimony of Mochitsura Hashimoto, the Japanese commander who sank his ship, also seemed to exonerate him.
+After years of mental health problems, McVay committed suicide at 70 years old.
+Following years of efforts by some survivors and others to clear his name, he was posthumously exonerated by the 106th United States Congress and President Bill Clinton on October 30, 2000.

 Education and career

 Charles Butler McVay III was born in Ephrata, Pennsylvania, on August 31, 1898, to a Navy family.
 His father, Charles Butler McVay Jr. (1868–1949), commanded the tender Yankton during the cruise of the Great White Fleet (1907–1909), was an admiral in the United States Navy during World War I, and served as Commander-in-Chief of the Asiatic Fleet in the early 1930s.

 Charles III was a 1920 graduate of the United States Naval Academy at Annapolis, Maryland.
 Before taking command of Indianapolis in November 1944, McVay was chairman of the Joint Intelligence Committee of the Combined Chiefs of Staff in Washington, D.C., the Allies' highest intelligence unit.
 Earlier in World War II, he was awarded the Silver Star for displaying courage under fire.

-McVay led the ship through the invasion of Iwo Jima, then the bombardment of Okinawa in the spring of 1945, during which Indianapolis anti-aircraft guns shot down seven enemy planes before the ship was struck by a kamikaze on March 31, inflicting heavy casualties, including eight dead, and penetrating the ship's hull.
+McVay led the ship through the invasion of Iwo Jima, then the bombardment of Okinawa in the spring of 1945, during which Indianapolis anti-aircraft guns shot down seven enemy planes before the ship was struck by a kamikaze on March 31.
+The strike inflicted heavy casualties, including eight dead, and penetrated the ship's hull.
 McVay returned the ship safely to Mare Island in California for repairs.

 Sinking of Indianapolis

 Later that year, Indianapolis received orders to carry parts and nuclear material to Tinian to be used in the atomic bombs which were soon to be dropped on Hiroshima and Nagasaki.
-After delivering her top secret cargo, the ship was en route to report for further duty off Okinawa.
+After delivery, the ship was en route to report for further duty off Okinawa.

-Early in the morning of July 30, 1945, it was attacked by the I-58 under Commander Mochitsura Hashimoto.
-Hashimoto launched six torpedoes and hit Indianapolis twice, the first removing over forty feet of her bow, the second hitting the starboard side at frame forty (below the bridge).
+Early on July 30, 1945, Indianapolis was attacked by the I-58 under Commander Mochitsura Hashimoto.
+Hashimoto launched six torpedoes and hit Indianapolis twice.
+The first removed over forty feet of her bow, the second hit the starboard side below the bridge.
 Indianapolis immediately took a fifteen degree list, capsized and sank within 12 minutes.
-Of the crew of 1,195 men, 879 men died.
+Of the crew of 1,195 men, 879 men died, becoming one of the greatest U.S. Navy disasters ever.